About Our Solar Arrays

 In 2020, the City Manager approved funding for two additional arrays to be built on the newly renovated Civic Memorial Field Maintenance Garage on Aldrich Avenue and the Valley Cemetery Building on Mascoma Street.
 Both buildings were renovated with almost optimal roof angles for solar.
 The buildings were finished in late 2021 and Catamount Solar of Randolph, Vermont won the bid for solar installation.
 The array sizes are 27 kW DC for the Valley Cemetery Building and 24.5 kW DC for the Civic Memorial Field Maintenance Garage.
 The city is working on Wi-Fi accessibility to these buildings to allow remote monitoring of their solar production.

-In July 2022, City Management approved a plan to develop another large phase of solar on multiple sites throughout the city.
-The NH Senate Bill 321 that was passed in 2022 allows Lebanon to produce more electricity than the municipality itself needs through its solar and landfill gas projects.
-The excess could then be made available to other Lebanon businesses or institutions.
+In July 2022, City Management approved a plan to develop another large phase of solar on up to 30 city-owned sites throughout Lebanon.
+The objective of the Phase 3 solar project is to meet as much of the City’s electrical needs through solar as is cost-effective.
+At the same time, legislation was passed in 2022 (NH Senate Bill 321) that could allow Lebanon to produce more electricity than the municipality itself needs through its solar and landfill gas projects and make that power available to governmental or non-profit entities in the City.
 This process may be managed through Lebanon Community Power if the two projects come to fruition in a coordinated manner.
+As of Spring 2023, we are waiting for the NH Public Utilities Commission to resolve certain jurisdictional issues in the SB 321 legislation before we can proceed.

 Track the City’s Solar